NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 * JSON
 * TSV

-During the upload and validation process, files are converted by the GDC API into entities and inserted into the database, maintaining a file-agnostic backend.
+During the upload and validation process, files are converted by the GDC API into entities and inserted into the database, maintaining a file-agnostic back-end.

 The GDC Data Submission Portal offers the ability to download files in different formats.
 To do so the system converts database entities back to the requested file format.